autonomouslogic/eve-esi-proxy/Readme.md

 ## Features
 * **Cache responses** to disk to improve request times and reduce load on the ESI itself
+* **Rate limiting** requests to help avoid being banned
 * **User agent header** is automatically set
-* **Rate limiting** requests to help avoid being banned
 * _More planned, see milestone_

-The ESI API is a great resource, but can be annoying to work with.
+The ESI API is a great resource, but can be difficult to work with.
 The above are all things you have to be acutely aware of.
 With CCP being trigger-happy about banning IPs from accessing the API, using this proxy will let you get on with writing your application and not worry about the minutiae of ESI lore.